manhph2211/Class-Incremental-Template/README.md

 # Introduction

-This project aims to handle the image classification using Class-Incremental Method :smile:
+This project aims to handle the image classification using Class-Incremental Method, FastSAM, and CLIP model :smile:

 # Dataset